talisein/mal-gtk/README.md

 Usage Notes
 -----------
+- I use mal-gtk everyday, but its not quite "release ready" yet.

 - MAL.net has no way to read a Manga's "Scan Group" field.

   While the API does allow writing to this field, at present mal-gtk